Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Applications

 \subsubsection{Daily Dialogue Assistants}

-Personalized dialogue assistants primarily focus on long-term conversational continuity, where the agent must preserve user-specific context and generate preference-consistent responses across multiple interactions.
-These agents serve a wide range of functions, from general-purpose conversational support to open-domain recommendation and information retrieval \citep{zhang202503survey,huang2025towards}.
-Recent research has begun to treat long-term interaction as a benchmarked personalization problem \citep{pakhomov2025convomem,shang2025agentrecbench}. \citet{jones2025users} further highlights how memory behaviors shape user trust and expectations, emphasizing the need for careful interface design and memory management in deployed personalized assistants.
-On the product side, chatbots such as ChatGPT \citep{chatgpt}, Gemini \citep{Gemini}, and DeepSeek \citep{deepseek} have operationalized persistent personalization by allowing users to enable, inspect, and delete stored memories.
-In recommendation and search systems, responses are further tailored to individual needs based on ongoing user interaction \citep{kim2025towards, wang2024macrec,huang2025recommender}, evolving user-understanding \citep{wang2025user,zhang2024agentcf}, alongside personalized decision-making models \citep{wang2024recmind,zerhoudi2024personarag}.
+Personalized dialogue assistants focus on maintaining long-term conversational continuity, where agents must preserve user-specific context and produce preference-consistent responses across interactions \citep{zhang202503survey,huang2025towards}.
+Recent work increasingly treats long-horizon interaction itself as a benchmarked personalization problem \citep{pakhomov2025convomem,shang2025agentrecbench}, while studies of deployed assistants highlight how memory behavior shapes user trust and expectations \citep{jones2025users}.
+In recommendation and search settings, personalization further depends on sustained user understanding, interaction history, and preference-aware decision making \citep{wang2024macrec,zhang2024agentcf,zerhoudi2024personarag}.
+These trends are also reflected in deployed assistants such as ChatGPT, Gemini, and DeepSeek, which support persistent user memories and controllable personalization \citep{chatgpt,Gemini,deepseek}.